When is the best time to visit Chile?

 What are the festivals, cultural and sport events in Chile?

-Tapati festival, Easter Island: normally during the first 2 weeks of February with traditional music, dance and sports.
+Tapati festival, Easter Island is normally during the first 2 weeks of February with traditional music, dance and sports.

 What do I need to know about altitude in Chile?